Zeebrow/rtg-devops-takehome/ABOUT.md

 The `develop` and `feature` workflows are identical; however, having two will provide flexability when integration tests need to be run.

 ## TO-DO
 - Realistically hosted master branch.
-Multi-region, proper DNS name, SSL, etc. 1-2 days
+Multi-region, proper DNS name, SSL, etc. 2 days
+- Zero-downtime rollout for master branch code changes.
+3 days
 - Nightly integration test on develop.
 Integration tests for feature merges.
 1 day
 - Security and safety mechanisms.
 No direct commits to master (must be merges from develop if tests pass, plus pull-approval).
 As always, this is an-going process.
+- Speed builds up.
+Pre-made GitHub workflow runner with dependencies installed.
+0.5 days